 Philosophy, Religion & Ethics (KS3)

-Philosophy, Religion and Ethics (PRE) is taught to all students in Years 7-10.
+Philosophy, Religion and Ethics (PRE) is taught to all students in Years 7 8 and 9.
 We attempt to answer challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self, the nature of reality, issues of right and wrong and what it means to be human.

 In the autumn term, students focus on Philosophy.
 We study Plato, Aristotle, Descartes, Hume and Kant, and evaluate their answers to a variety of philosophical problems.
 We also learn to philosophise ourselves through discussion, debate, and essay writing.
 Students are encouraged to think about some of the biggest questions, and are given the tools to go about answering them.

 In the spring term we focus on Religion.
 We study the history, beliefs and practices of the six major world faiths – Judaism, Christianity, Islam, Hinduism, Buddhism and Sikhism – as well as looking at new religions and Humanism.
 We consider how religious teachings are applied and how beliefs influence people’s behaviour.
 Students are encouraged to learn about and from different religions, while exploring their own beliefs and questions of meaning.